2020 Hyundai Kona Electric

 3

 The engine on my 2020 Hyundai Kona failed suddenly while driving, causing complete loss of power.
 There were no warning lights until after the failure.
 The vehicle was towed to a Hyundai dealership.
-Initially, the dealership stated the failure was related to an open recall from 2021 and warned that repairs might not be covered because the recall had not been completed.
+Initially, the dealership stated the failure was related to an recall campaigns needing VIN-specific checks from 2021 and warned that repairs might not be covered because the recall had not been completed.
 I sent them a written request outlining both NHTSA Recall 21V-301 (federally mandated) and Service Campaign 974, asking for documentation supporting their diagnosis and any communications with corporate.
 This request was ignored.
 Afterward, the dealership said they would replace the engine, but upon completion they recommended replacing certain bolts and hoses at my expense ($849), claiming that if I declined, any future related repairs would not be covered.
 When asked why these parts were not included in the repair or how their condition would void future coverage, I was told they were “normal wear” items not covered under warranty.
 No documentation or policy basis was provided.
 When asked whether the repair was processed under Recall 21V-301 or Campaign 974, they stated it was not tied to either and was filed under the powertrain warranty without corporate involvement.
 Multiple shop personnel had earlier confirmed verbally that the failed part matched the recall defect, but the service manager provided a different explanation and refused supporting documents.
 The dealership also claimed Recall 21V-301 was “completed” in October 2021 via a software update, despite the vehicle never having been at the dealership since purchase.
 No proof of recall completion or CNDS software installation was provided.
 The lack of evidence that Recall 21V-301 was properly remedied, the possibility of an improper closure in Hyundai’s system, and the fact that the failure matched the recall defect raise serious concerns about compliance with federal recall requirements.
 I am waiting for corporate to contact me also.

 3